Bylaws

 SECTION FOUR: LEADERSHIP

-The previous Central Committee shall retain their mandate and legal authority of the Organization under the previous Bylaws until the Assembly and first Organizing Committee is established, upon which time legal authority shall transfer to the Organizing Committee.
+The previous Organizing Committee shall retain the mandate and legal authority of the Organization under the previous Bylaws until the Organizing Committee is established, upon which time legal authority shall transfer to the newly elected Organizing Committee.

 Subsection Two: Directorships